embj-org/ej/guides/src/03-Dispatcher.md

  --remote-url https://github.com/embj-org/kmer
 ```

-You should see something like this as a result:
+We should see something like this as a result:

 ```bash
 =======================================